Royal National College for the Blind: Campus

-RNC has four halls of residence, three of which (Armitage, Campbell and Dowdell) have been updated in recent years to include modern facilities in accordance with requirements set out in the Care Standards Act 2000 and the Disability Discrimination Act 1995.
+RNC has three halls of residence, two of which (Campbell and Dowdell) have been updated in recent years to include modern facilities in accordance with requirements set out in the Care Standards Act 2000 and the Disability Discrimination Act 1995.
 Specific accommodation has been adapted for wheelchair users, while some rooms have sensory fire alarm calls to alert those who are hard of hearing.
 Halls are divided into flats accommodating several students.
 Each flat has a number of single rooms with shared kitchen and dining facilities, and a central lounge.

 Because it was not possible to upgrade Gardner Hall, a new modern block, Orchard Hall, was built to replace it.
 Gardner became an assessment centre for prospective students.
 In September 2009 Gardner was made available as a venue for hire for functions such as weddings.
 In addition to the halls of residence, the college also owns several houses both on and off campus which enable students to gain a greater level of independent living.
 There is a restaurant which provides meals, or students can choose to be self-catering.
 All accommodation has kitchen facilities.

 On-campus facilities include a gym, sports hall, a floodlit all-weather football pitch and tennis courts.
 RNC's thePoint4 complex offers sporting, leisure and conference facilities, as well as a bistro, and is open to both students and members of the general public.
 Other facilities at RNC include the Flexible Learning Centre, which features the latest assistive technology and learning resources and is open seven days a week, a student social club which is licensed to sell alcohol to students who are 18 and over, and a student common room.
 The college has an active Students' Union which plays an important role in college life, being responsible for organising leisure activities both on and off campus.
 There are also on-campus medical facilities.

 In December 2008 the Hereford Times reported that the college would be home to a sculpture by the Herefordshire-based contemporary artist Walenty Pytel that he would create using an original drawing produced by an RNC student.
 The piece, depicting a man running in a Futurist style and titled the 4Runner was unveiled in September 2009 and stands on a 14 ft plinth outside the entrance of the sports and leisure complex.